We found 5 providers with an interest in gastrointestinal problems and who accept Aetna HMO near Dallas, TX.

 All Interests: Colon Cancer, Diverticular Disease, Colorectal Cancer Screening, Colonoscopy

-Dr. Colleen Kennedy, who practices in Rockwall, TX, Dallas, TX, and Plano, TX, is a medical specialist in general surgery and bariatric surgery.
-Dr. Kennedy studied medicine at Thomas Jefferson University, Jefferson Medical College.
-Clinical interests for Dr. Kennedy include anti-reflux surgery, gastric bypass surgery, and gallbladder removal surgery (cholecystectomy).
-She honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Dr. Kennedy is professionally affiliated with Baylor Scott & White Health and Texas Health Presbyterian Hospital Dallas.
+Dr. Colleen Kennedy is a general surgery and bariatric surgery specialist.
+Her clinical interests include anti-reflux surgery, gastric bypass surgery, and gallbladder removal surgery (cholecystectomy).
+She is affiliated with Baylor Scott & White Health and Texas Health Presbyterian Hospital Dallas.
+Dr. Kennedy is a graduate of Thomas Jefferson University, Jefferson Medical College.
+Dr. Kennedy accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
 She is open to new patients.

 Relevant Interests: , stomach problems, acid reflux (GERD)